isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 You may not receive the Notice if you rent only part of a property or a mixed-use property (e.g. a shophouse for both retail and residential use), and/or are a licensee.

-If you did not receive the Notice in the first half of October 2021, but are of the view that you are eligible for the second RSS payout (see criteria <a href="https://www.iras.gov.sg/irashome/Schemes/Property/Government-Cash-Payout--2021-Rental-Support-Scheme-/">here</a>) and/or the Rental Waiver Framework (RWF) (see criteria <a href="/covid19-relief/rental-waiver-framework-2021#eligibility">here</a>), you may make an application through IRAS’s <a href="https://go.gov.sg/irss-rss2-tenant">eligibility checker</a> before 12 November 2021.
-If you have not received the Notice but have already made an application for the second RSS payout, please wait for the outcome of your application; you do not need to take any further action.
+If you assess that you are eligible for the rental waiver under the RWF but have not received the second RSS payout and Notice by 15 October 2021, you should make an application for the second RSS payout through IRAS’s <a href="https://go.gov.sg/irss-rss2-tenant">eligibility checker</a> before 12 November 2021.
+If you have not received the Notice but have already made an application for the second RSS payout, please wait for the outcome of your application; you do not need to take any further action until you receive the Notice.

 [For landlords]

-Your tenant may receive a Notice of Rental Waiver (Notice) from the Ministry of Law in the first half of October 2021, especially if your tenant has received one or more payouts under the Rental Support Scheme (RSS) administered by IRAS.
+Your tenant may receive a Notice of Rental Waiver (Notice) from the Ministry of Law from 6 October 2021, especially if your tenant has received one or more payouts under the Rental Support Scheme (RSS) administered by IRAS.

 Upon receipt of the Notice, your tenant will have to assess if he/she is meets the eligibility criteria to receive the rental waiver from you.
 If your tenant determines that he/she is eligible, he/she will have to serve a copy of the Notice and relevant supporting documents to you.